Tips: How to choose the cut of your jeans?

 This article is a guide, it is here to help you find your way better when choosing your jeans.

-The semi-slim is the most standard option that we can recommend: it is the best way to obtain a satisfactory result which balances the silhouette and highlights your legs, in addition to being timeless.
+The semi-slim is the most standard option we can recommend: it is the best way to achieve a satisfactory result that balances the silhouette and highlights your legs, in addition to being timeless.

-This is what we recommend for a first pair of jeans that will serve as a basis for your wardrobe for diverse and varied outfits.
+This is what we recommend for a first pair of jeans that will serve as the basis for your wardrobe for various outfits.

-But we must not forget that playing with the cut of jeans (basic piece par excellence) is a very good way to modify your silhouette to stick to a more personal style, more in line with each person's personal affinities.
+But we must not forget that playing with the cut of jeans (a basic piece par excellence) is a very good way to modify your silhouette to stick to a more personal style, more in tune with each person's personal affinities.

-And above all, try again and again!
-Those carrot jeans that look really weird when laid flat?
-Test it!
+And above all, try, again and again!
+Those carrot jeans that look really weird when flat?
+Try them!
 Who knows, they might be your next favorite pair of jeans!

 Save